kubeshop/testkube-executor-template/CODE_OF_CONDUCT.md

 This code of conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

-Instances of abusive, harassing, or otherwise unacceptable behavior in testkube may be reported by contacting the testkube Code of Conduct Committee via contact@kubeshop.io.
+Instances of abusive, harassing, or otherwise unacceptable behavior in TestKube may be reported by contacting the TestKube Code of Conduct Committee via contact@kubeshop.io.

 This Code of Conduct is adapted from the Contributor Covenant (https://contributor-covenant.org), version 1.2.0, available at https://contributor-covenant.org/version/1/2/0/